 Blue jeans and overalls were mostly worn by working-class men.
 Knickers or plus fours were worn by boys and men playing sports such as golf.
-Scroll down to see these and more vintage 1930s men’s pants pictures.
+Scroll to the bottom of the page or click here to jump to our gallery of 1930s men’s trousers.

 We handpicked the following trousers for their high waisted rise and wide legs as well as color and patterns associated with 1930s men’s fashions.